openedx/event-tracking/doc/user_guide/design.rst

 .. function:: tracker.enter_context(name, context, description, field_descriptions)

 :context: A dictionary of key-value pairs that will be included in every event emitted after this call.
 Values defined in this dictionary will override any previous calls to push_context with maps that contain the same key.
-:event_type: A unique identification string for this type of context.
+:name: A unique identification string for this type of context.
 :description: A clear description of the conditions under which this context is included.
 :field_descriptions: A dictionary mapping field names to a long form description.